Man inside of MRI machine

 Assessment

-A practice based portfolio and a 2,500 word written assignment which will be used to assess the achievement of the learning outcomes.
+Assessment for this module comprises a Clinical Portfolio of Evidence (a practice-based portfolio) and a 2,000 word written assignment which will be used to assess the achievement of the learning outcomes.

 Prices and dates